 - Admin Support - This role has been designed for Enrolled Nurses and Administrative Support staff to assist Medical Officers and Nurses/Midwifes to manage patients’ treatment.
 The admin support role has the same functionality as a Nurse/Midwife role without the ability to update patient consent, edit the ‘Do Not Prescribe’ register, and edit authorisations (transfer of care or change the treating medical specialist).
 This role does not require AHPRA registration.

-A user needs a role (E.G. Medical Officer at Tidy Town Hospital) to access BloodSTAR and that each role is specific to a facility.
+A user needs a role (E.G. Medical Officer at Tidy Town Hospital) to access BloodSTAR and each role is specific to a facility.
 That is, a medical officer or nurse needs to add a role at each hospital at which they work.
 The implication of this is that a user may have access at one hospital, but if they need to access patients from a second hospital, they will need an additional user role to be registered at the second hospital.